My Fussy Eater | Easy Family Recipes

 No one vegetable is nutritionally perfect and we need a balance of lots of different veg in order to take advantage of all their wonderful nutritional properties.

-2. Hiding Veggies also means less stress for both parents and children.
+Hiding Veggies also means less stress for both parents and children.
 If mealtimes are a battle in your house then sneaking veggies into their food helps to avoid arguments and anxiety.

-3. Veggies are a great way to bulk out meals.
+Veggies are a great way to bulk out meals.
 Adding grated carrot, courgette etc to spag bol increases the nutritional content whilst also cutting down on the amount of meat you need to use.

 The Con's of Hiding Veggies

-1. The biggest downside of hiding vegetables is that it's not necessarily teaching children about the importance of eating a balanced diet and making healthy choices.
-Many people believe that by hiding vegetables from children they will never learn their importance and different ways we can enjoy them.
+The biggest downside of hiding vegetables is that it's not necessarily teaching children about the importance of eating a balanced diet and making healthy choices.

-2. Hiding veg may also demonise them.
+Hiding veg may also demonise them.
 It signals to kids that they are something never to be enjoyed on their own and should only be eaten when smuggled into something else.

-3. Kids taste buds develop and change quite rapidly when they are young.
+Kids taste buds develop and change quite rapidly when they are young.
 What they don't like this week may completely change by next week.
-By continuing to hide veggies in their food they may actually be missing out on some veg that they would genuinely love to eat.

 A Veggie Compromise

 Personally I sit on the fence when it comes to the hidden veggie argument.
 I can see the pro's and con's of both sides and try to incorporate a little bit of both into my kids' diet.
+Here's how I approach it:

 I continue to serve hidden veggie foods to my children.
-I make lots of pasta sauces with sneaky veg but also try to serve some veggies alongside it so that they always have some form of vegetable in its whole form at mealtimes.
+I make lots of pasta sauces and curries with sneaky veg but also try to serve some veggies alongside it so that they always have some form of vegetable in its whole form at mealtimes.

 I also try to make veggies the norm at snack time by serving raw veg like carrots, cucumber, peppers and sugar snap peas alongside sweet treats.